 No. You or your attorney must complete them.
 The bankruptcy clerk’s staff is prohibited from giving legal advice, which includes instruction on how to complete the forms.
 If you are acting as your own attorney, which is also known as being pro se, you will be responsible for all actions on your behalf during the bankruptcy case.

-- While paying for an attorney may appear unaffordable for some, the benefits of having a competent bankruptcy attorney represent you in your case often more than justifies the cost.
+While paying for an attorney may appear unaffordable for some, the benefits of having a competent bankruptcy attorney represent you in your case often more than justifies the cost.
 In a chapter 7 case, attorney fees are usually paid by the debtor before the case is filed.
 Under a chapter 13 case, these fees may sometimes be paid through the debtor’s repayment plan.
 For debtors who meet certain income and asset guidelines, there are also legal service organizations that may be able to help with navigating a bankruptcy case and state and local bar associations often provide lawyer referral services.
 Most of these legal services can be found through any of the search engines available on the internet.
-If you are unsure where to turn for legal assistance, contact the Pro Se Law Clerk.

 A "bankruptcy petition preparer" is a person or firm which is not authorized to act as an attorney, but who fills out your bankruptcy petition and related forms for a fee.
 Bankruptcy petition preparers can only provide and type the forms.
 They may not give you legal advice.
 Their services are subject to restrictions and limitations under the Bankruptcy Code.
 Bankruptcy petition preparers sign all documents they prepare for you, but they are not authorized to sign any document on your behalf.
 Therefore, you must also sign all documents yourself if they require your signature.